Writing Is Murder for McGee on 'NCIS'

 Because of this, Murray is hanging out with fellow cast members in a rather unsavory place.
 Despite the grim surroundings, Michael Weatherly, who plays Special Agent Tony DiNozzo, can be heard singing in the background.

 "We're playing with pretend vomit here on set," Murray says.
 "It's the movie business.
 We've found vomit in a place where we shouldn't.
 Maybe that will lead us somewhere; maybe it won't.
-I think we're using some sort of potato salad and food dye, or Weatherly's drunk again, and he's throwing up.
+I think we're using some sort of potato salad and food dye, or Weatherly's drunk again, and he's

 "Right now, we are downtown off Alameda, under an overpass with trash everywhere, fake vomit -- which, I'm sure I could find some real vomit somewhere very close.
 There's trucks rolling by, big cranes.
 It's a big production here."